Ossinodus: Postcranial skeleton

-Most of the postcranial skeleton, other than the neural arches, are smaller in size compared to the skull.
+Most of the postcranial skeleton, other than the neural arches, are smaller compared to the skull.

 Some postcranial skeletal elements like the interclavicle, cleithrum, and scapulocoracoid resemble those found of genera Whatcheeriidae.
 Cladistically, this groups Ossinodus with Whatcheeria and Pederpes.
 The clavicle and interclavicle are also ornamented with deep pits, the same kind of ornamentation that decorates the dermal cranial bones.
-Similar to Ichthyostega and other tetrapods, their neural spines are “squared-off dorsally” with the anterior and posterior margins of the lateral faces of the intercentrum rolled outwards and enlarged pleurocentrum.
+Similar to Ichthyostega and other tetrapods, their neural spines are "squared-off dorsally" with the anterior and posterior margins of the lateral faces of the intercentrum rolled outwards and enlarged pleurocentrum.
 Their neural spines stand upright and the prezygapophysis are shorter than their postzygapophysis.

-Like most primitive tetrapods, the abductor blades of the femur protrude distally, with a groove separating it from the femoral head.
+Like most primitive stegocephalians, the abductor blades of the femur protrude distally, with a groove separating it from the femoral head.
 Length and thickness depend on the size of the creature.
 Their tibias are broad, flat, and less waisted.
 The humerus is covered by numerous asymmetrical pits.

 The most famous Ossinodus bone is the fractured radius.
 Along the edge of the extensor and flexor surfaces, there are prominent ridges that are found in early tetrapods.
-Likewise with Acanthostega, Pederpes, and Ichthyostega, the radii are shorter in length and less waisted.
+Likewise with Acanthostega, Pederpes, and Ichthyostega, the radii are shorter and less waisted.

 The ornamentation and pits found on specimen bones are sites of individual muscle attachment.